Wondering how to find short term rentals? Learn all the tricks and tips

 Common offers a number of short term rentals and apartments with convenient amenities.
 Our spaces make city living a dream, offering fully-furnished rooms and apartments at an attainable price.
 Our homes take the stress out of moving so you can focus on life in your new city.

-In addition to searching for a short term apartment or home online, you should reach out to your parents, friends, family, and colleagues for recommendations.
+In addition to searching for a short term rental apartment or home online, you should reach out to your parents, friends, family, and colleagues for recommendations.
 You can even ask your social media networks on sites like Facebook.
 Word of mouth can be a powerful tool to help you find a place to live.
 And because you’re asking people you know and trust, you’re more likely to get good recommendations that are tailored to you and your needs.

 Finally, if you’re moving due to work, you should ask your employer about corporate housing.
 You may find that your job will provide housing for you.
 If not, your point person may be able to recommend good options for corporate rentals in the area where you’ll be living.